 A hash function is a mathematical function with a few special properties but like any other function, it does one job.
-The hash function takes an input and produces an output (also called hash value, hash digest or a hash).
+The hash function takes an input and produces an output (also called hash value, hash digest or simply hash).

 The input doesn’t have to be a number, it can be any sort of data from a single character up to a large file like a video.
-The output of a given hash function has a constant length no matter what the input was.
+The output of a given hash function has a constant length no matter the input.
 There are many hash functions out there and most of them carry the length of the output they produce in their name.

 A Peer-to-Peer Network

 You have probably come across the term Peer-to-Peer (P2P) network before, most likely in the context of file-sharing services like BitTorrent.
-In a distributed network the users don’t connect to a central server or entity to access a service, but to many peers.
-The peers are other network participants that provide the service to each other.
+In a distributed P2P network the users don’t connect to a central server to access a service but to many peers.
+The peers are other network participants and all of them provide the service to each other.
 P2P networks are very resilient, as there is no single point of failure.

 Blockchains make use of this concept and it is one reason why they are so robust.
 You will often hear the attributes permissionless and censorship-resistant when reading about the value propositions of public blockchains.
 The Peer-to-Peer network plays a significant part in giving blockchains these properties.

 If you want to build a form of digital money on a P2P network with many unknown participants, you will need to build consensus on the order of transactions.
 If a user has one ZEN and creates two different transactions that spend that same coin simultaneously, some peers will receive version A first, while others might receive version B first.
 The network needs to come to an agreement, or consensus, on which of the two transactions happened first and is valid.
 The consensus mechanism is what enables a large number of different entities that neither know, nor trust each other to agree on a single version of the blockchain.